-This section lists New South Wales associations from Blue Mountains to Central Coast giving details about each one and what resources and publications they offer.
+This section lists New South Wales associations from Berrima District to Burwood and District giving details about each one and what resources and publications they offer.

-Their site gives details of their extensive list of archives, which includes some relating to England and Wales.
-They also have a list of Members Interests.
+Their site gives details of their extensive list of archives, which includes:

 The association was founded in 1984 and has over 500 members.
-Their aim is to help members with their family history research.
-Their site gives details of their extensive collection of resources, some of which related to England and Wales, that are accessible at their Research Centre and library located in Caringbah.
+Their aim is to help members with their genealogical research.
+Their site gives information regarding their extensive collection of resources, some of which related to England and Wales, that are accessible at their Research Centre and library located in Caringbah.